Markets suffer record meltdown as global coronavirus alarm grows

 Fears of the impact of such restrictions on the movement of people and goods hit global stocks and oil prices hard.

 Major European bourses fell by double-digit percentages for their biggest daily losses on record, led by a 17% slide in Italian stocks .FTMIB.
-Stimulus efforts from the European Central Bank did little to calm nerves. [.EU]
+Stimulus efforts from the European Central Bank did little to calm nerves.

-On Wall Street stocks slumped around 10% .DJI .SPX in their worst day since the 1987 "Black Monday" crash. [.N]
+On Wall Street stocks slumped around 10% .DJI .SPX in their worst day since the 1987 "Black Monday" crash.

 Trump had restricted certain travel from Europe to the United States in a televised address on Wednesday, and on Thursday, weary and confused travellers rushed to airports to board the last flights back to the United States.